fwhatley/fw-jira-ticket/README.md

 ## Development Notes
 - The project uses `.nvmrc` to specify the Node.js version.
 Run `nvm use` to switch to the correct version.
-- `.env` and `tickets.csv` are ignored by Git for security and privacy.
+- The following files are ignored by Git for security and privacy:
+  - `.env` (contains sensitive credentials)
+  - `config.json` (contains project-specific settings)
+  - `tickets.csv` (contains your actual ticket data)
+- Template files (`.env-template`, `config.template.json`, `tickets-template.csv`) are tracked in Git and serve as examples.

 ## License
 MIT